pfsense/docs/source/releases/2-1-1-new-features-and-changes.rst

 ---

 -  Fix find\_service\_by\_openvpn\_vpnid() on OpenVPN Status
--  Allow special characters to be used on IPSec mobile login banner.
+-  Allow special characters to be used on IPsec mobile login banner.
    `#3247 <http://redmine.pfsense.org/issues/3247>`__
 -  Fix cisco-avpair processing for IPsec and OpenVPN, and route processing from avpair replies.